50shadesofgwei/funding-rate-arbitrage/README.md

 # Synthetix Funding Rate Arbitrage
 ![Funding Rate Arbitrage Bot Template](https://github.com/50shadesofgwei/SynthetixFundingRateArbitrage/assets/111451828/eb931108-bdbb-4741-b2bc-def2de8e3370)
-> **Version 0.2.1**
+> **Version 0.3.0**

 ![Static Badge](https://img.shields.io/badge/Telegram-blue?link=https%3A%2F%2Ft.me%2F%2BualID7ueKuJjMWJk) ![Static Badge](https://img.shields.io/badge/License-MIT-green)

-This project serves as a template to help newer developers/traders start taking advantage of delta-neutral arbitrage opportunities between CEX/DEX perps platforms.
-Current version focuses on Synthetix vs Binance pairs, opening funding-accruing positions on Synthetix and hedging on Binance.
+This project serves as a template to help newer developers/traders start taking advantage of delta-neutral arbitrage opportunities between various perps platforms.
+Current version focuses on Synthetix vs HMX pairs, detecting and executing upon the opportunities that it finds

 Given that the repo is under active development, it is recommended that you run the bot on testnet for a while first to ensure that the configuration is correct before putting any capital at stake.